 In accordance with art.
-5 of the Corporate Governance Code, the Board of Directors of the Company has formally met during the year 2019 on five occasions in its offices in Malta.
-The Audit Committee has also met on five occasions during the year 2019.
+5 of the Corporate Governance Code, the Board of Directors of the Company has formally met during the year 2020 on seven occasions.
+The Audit Committee met on eight occasions during the year 2020.

 In accordance with art.
 6 of the Corporate Governance Code, the Directors, especially non-executive Directors, have access to independent professional advice at the Company's expense where they judge it necessary to discharge their responsibilities as directors.
 All Directors have access to the advice and services of the company secretary, Dr. Karen Coppini, who is responsible to the board for ensuring that board procedures are complied with.